katiebbugs/kb-team-profile-generator/README.md

 ## Usage

-Use inquirer from your command line to answer questions about your project.
+Use inquirer from your command line to answer questions about your team.

 ## License